-There are five beta interferons (or interferon betas) and they're the oldest DMTs for MS. They've been used against relapsing MS since the nineties.
-They're not officially recommended for use on the NHS.
-But many people have been getting beta interferons on the NHS since the late nineties.
+There are three beta interferons (or interferon betas) now available in the UK.
+They're the oldest DMTs for relapsing MS. They were officially recommended for use on the NHS in 2018, but had been used since the late Nineties under a special agreement.

-In 1998 beta interferon was also shown to help people with secondary progressive MS if they still have relapses.
-It can also slow down how quickly someone with clinically isolated syndrome or CIS (see box) goes on to get MS.
+In 1998 beta interferon was also shown to help people with secondary progressive MS if they still had relapses.
+But the beta interferon prescribed for this, Extavia, is no longer made.
+Doctors now prescribe the DMT siponimod (Mayzent) instead.

+Beta interferon can also slow down how quickly someone with clinically isolated syndrome or CIS (see box on the next page) goes on to get MS.